puppetlabs/puppetserver/acceptance/README.md

 Now you will want to run beaker again, but this time without the pre-suite argument and using the puppet acceptance tests.

-    bundle exec beaker --config <PATH TO YOUR HOSTS CONFIG FILE> --type foss --debug --fail-mode slow --helper ./acceptance/lib/helper.rb --tests <PATH TO THE PUPPET REPO ON YOUR MACHINE>/acceptance/tests
+    bundle exec beaker --config <PATH TO YOUR HOSTS CONFIG FILE> --type foss --debug --fail-mode slow --helper ./acceptance/lib/helper.rb --load-path <PATH TO PUPPET REPO ON YOUR MACHINE>/acceptance/lib --options ./acceptance/config/beaker/options.rb --tests <PATH TO PUPPET REPO ON YOUR MACHINE>/acceptance/tests

 You should now be in a good state for running & debugging the acceptance tests.
 When the tests fail, you may want to revert the VM back to the previous snapshot (the one you took right after a successful pre-suite setup) before you run them again.
-This may be necessay because the tests can leave the machine in the same state it was in prior, and subsequent runs may be affected.
+This may be necessary because the tests can leave the machine in the same state it was in prior, and subsequent runs may be affected.

 ## Hypervisors